winnie54/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the third line of file iacta
+Script that creates a file containing a text ending by a new line